puppetlabs/puppetlabs-helm/README.md

 ##### `canary_image`

-Use the canary tiller image
+Specifies whether to use the canary tiller image.

 Values: `'true','false'`